dbdesign-students-spring2024/6-mongodb-analysis-Ol1viaWang/README.md

 7. find the average `review_scores_rating` per neighborhood, and only show those that are 4 or above, sorted in descending order of rating

 - Goal: Calculate the average `review_scores_rating` per neighborhood, without including neighborhoods with average ratings lower than 4.
-Sort the data by the average rating in descending order.
+Sort the data by the average ratings in descending order.

 ```mongodb
 db.listings.aggregate([